How to Choose Golf Irons – Complete Guide

-The advantage of a cast golf iron is that designers have the ability to add extra components, which make them the most forigiving golf irons for a targeted golfer.
+The advantage of a cast golf iron is that designers have the ability to add extra components, which make them the most forgiving golf irons for a targeted golfer.
 When you hear of a golf club being forgiving, this means they are generally a cast cavity back club and perimeter weighted, which increases the sweet spot.

-All forged irons are made of carbon steel.
 Forged irons maintain more weight in the centre of the club.
 This means they are more consistent for a better player who consistently hits out of the middle of the clubface.

-These irons are one piece of metal and heated into shape by a large pressing machine.
+These irons are one piece of metal, and heated into shape by a large pressing machine.

 Design variations are limited, and the production process of forged irons is rather expensive compared to casting.
 They do however, offer a very soft feel when making contact with the golf ball which a lot of golfers prefer.

 Forged irons also feature a thinner top line and soleplate, which will make for a smaller looking clubhead.
 Most of the blade golf irons will generally be forged.

 Forged irons are generally preferred by low-handicap players and professionals due to their ability to shape shots.
 The design of forged irons, with a compact head profile and less perimeter weighting, allows for more precise shot control.
 Skilled golfers can manipulate the clubface and create different shot shapes, providing greater versatility on the course.

 It is important to note that technology has advanced, and there are now forged cavity back irons available that combine the benefits of both designs.
 These irons offer the forged feel and feedback while incorporating forgiveness and playability features through a cavity design.